 As a reminder, we compensate departments with one quarter of equivalent TAship funding.
 While we recognize that this does not fully compensate a department for a core class, faculty and departments benefit by introducing the department and its discipline to our students, students who often consider majoring in the departments which have offered Honors courses.
 In addition, Honors instructors are encouraged to test out new courses with us and then bring them back to their home departments.
 Finally, instructors in our courses have almost universally enjoyed teaching the smaller classes (capped at 35) with engaged students from across the academic horizon.

-If interested in teaching a course during the 2014-15 academic year, submit a course proposal and also send an email to Associate Director, Julie Villegas (firstname.lastname@example.org) and Director, James Clauss (email@example.com).
-The deadline for submitting course proposals for 2014-15 is Monday, November 18, 2013; however, we encourage early submission.
+If interested in teaching a course during the 2015-16 academic year, submit a course proposal and also send an email to Associate Director, Julie Villegas (email@example.com) and Director, Vicky Lawson (firstname.lastname@example.org).
+The deadline for submitting course proposals for 2015-16 is Monday, November 17, 2014; however, we encourage early submission.
 Please contact us if you have any questions concerning the proposal process or, more generally, the Honors Program.
-Thank you.

 There are several ways you can contribute to instruction in the Honors Program:

-Please send us your proposals during the fall quarter.
+Teaching an Honors core course.
+If you are interested in offering a course, please send Julie Villegas (email@example.com) and Vicky Lawson (firstname.lastname@example.org) an e-mail indicating your interest and complete our Course Proposal Survey.
+Please send us your proposals during summer and into fall quarter.
 You will receive notice from us at no later than the beginning of winter quarter as to whether or not we will be able to include your course in next year's offerings.

 Cross-listing a course.
 Each quarter, we work with departments across campus to make cross-listed courses available within our core curriculum.
 Some examples from our curriculum include: HONORS/ANTHRO: "Seminar in Translation and Culture" (taught by a faculty member in Anthropology); HONORS/CHID: "A Way of Knowing" (taught by a faculty member in Physics).
 When a course is cross-listed, it is expected that the course will be taught at an Honors level.